 Carrier Residential needed help to define, design, and test a new homeowner mobile app and wall control for the top tier brand 'Infinity'.
 We carried out competitor research, customer testing, and created a robust repository of learnings about customer types, and a roadmap to launching and iterating the Infinity System.

-To better understand the smart home space, interview homeowners to better understand their needs and expectations for a thermostat app that's paired with a digital wall controller.
-Based off our understanding and users feedback from several rounds of testing prototypes, we establised a design system, app, and wall controller UI.
+To better understand the smart home space, we interviewed families to better understand expectations for how a smart home climate controller could work.
+Based off user feedback from several rounds of testing prototypes, we established an app and wall controller that was extended into a design system and UI/UX documentation.